Nile Kinnick: 1939 season

-Heisman Trophy speech
+Heisman Trophy

 Upon receiving the Heisman at the Downtown Athletic Club in New York City, Kinnick made the following statement during his acceptance speech:

 Bill Cunningham of the Boston Post wrote in response, "This country's okay as long as it produces Nile Kinnicks.
 The football part is incidental."
 AP reporter Whitney Martin wrote, "You realized the ovation (after his Heisman speech) wasn't alone for Nile Kinnick, the outstanding college football player of the year.
 It was also for Nile Kinnick, typifying everything admirable in American youth."
 Another observer said that Kinnick's remarks "tackled Demosthenes and threw Cicero for a 15-yard loss."
 The University of Iowa recently began playing an excerpt from the speech on the Kinnick Stadium scoreboard before "The Star-Spangled Banner" at every Hawkeye home game.

 Inconclusive claims

 Minnesota tryout

 Nile Kinnick's college choice came down to Iowa and the University of Minnesota.
 Minnesota was one of the dominant college football programs in the nation, while Iowa was a struggling program.
 Some sources state that Kinnick traveled to Minneapolis for a tryout with the Gophers, but that the Gophers rejected him.
 Some even suggest that Minnesota's legendary coach, Bernie Bierman, stated himself that Kinnick was "too small and too slow" to play for Minnesota.

 Whether or not this tryout actually took place is unclear.
 Even as a high school student, Kinnick wrote many letters and kept meticulous journal entries, yet this alleged tryout with Minnesota is never referenced.
 Nor does Kinnick ever mention the tryout during any of his journal entries or letters when he discusses one of his many games with Iowa against Minnesota.
 Also, by early 1937, Bierman called Kinnick "one of the finest young backs I have ever seen."
 That would represent a significant change of opinion on Bierman's part in a very short period of time.
 One author wrote, "When it was time for college, there was no doubt that Nile would go to Iowa."

 The Universities of Iowa and Minnesota have been fierce rivals for a long time, and it is possible that the story of Kinnick's interest in Minnesota was embellished at some point, by fans of either school.
 Kinnick considered enrolling at Minnesota, but how seriously and whether he actually attended a football tryout is uncertain.